ARTICLE

 Look for the right property manager

 Property managers will manage your property by showing the property to potential tenants, collecting rent, and organising repairs.
-The management fees that you pay them are tax deductible.
-You can also manage your own property to avoid management costs, but it can be time consuming as you will have to do everything.
+You can also manage your own property to avoid management costs, but it can be time-consuming as you will have to do everything.

 Select the right mortgage

-For most investors, mortgage repayments will be your largest expense so it’s imperative to get the right loan.
-A popular choice among property investors is interest-only home loans because the entire monthly repayment is tax deductible and the size of the repayment is smaller, although it is important to remember that the principal will still ultimately need to be repaid.
+For most investors, mortgage repayments will be their largest expense, so it’s imperative to get the right loan.
+A popular choice among property investors is interest-only home loans because of the potential tax benefits and the size of the repayment is smaller, although it is important to remember that the principal will still ultimately need to be repaid.

 About the article